jrfinkbeiner/graphcore_snn/custom_lif_multi_layer/questions.md

 ## TODO Jan

+* fix sparse ops (even forward pass seems broken)

 * can the loop in `LIFWeightsGrad` really be used with MultiVertex? might touch same elements because of different batches -> can be done if batches are handled sequentially in sqquential compute sets! worth it/ is it really faster, especially if there are multiple/6 neurons on a tile...? (might help to balance workers, e.g. when there are 1 or 7 neurons per tile.)
 * think about reimplementing calcLIFStateGrad to not only make use of few tiles and copy over states.
 * use parallel Reduce Operation with compute set cevor for multi layer lif calcLICInpSpikeGrads
 * appply the (1-decay_constant) in the gradient calculation once to all state derivatives (not as currently both in inp spike grad and weights grad calculation.) a little bit more memory necessary, but should be negligable compared to state sequence

 * impelment checkpointing/recomputation ?

+* make tile mapping dependent of input spikes, output spikes, or both ? or independant ?

+* perform slicing and reduce operation in parallel for all layers

+## TODO less important Jan

+* implement loss for all layers
+* implement sparse loss
+* implement second threshold as variable and dynamically adjust it